mikecat/train_conv_connector/ReadMe_en.txt

   Input B8 is assigned to output 400 [kPa].
   This mode should enable you to drive this model like other models with 7-step brakes.

-  Note: This mode is currently unavailable due to a problem in the API to set the pressure.

 * B1→Holding 1, B2～B8→0～400kPa

   Input B1 is assigned to output Release.
   Input B2 to B8 are assigned to output 0 to 400 [kPa], evenly divided.
   Also, when the input is brake B1 and power P0, HB1 is outputted for power.

-  Note: This mode is currently unavailable due to a problem in the API to set the pressure.

 ### Configuration for other models